hundredrabbits/thebook/north_pacific_logbook.md

 *Yaki Onigiri*: Instead of wrapping the rice ball in nori, alternatively, you can leave it as is, and season the outside with sesame seeds or furikake (Japanese spice mixes).
 Another option, is to grill the plain rice balls in a lightly-oiled pan until browned and crispy, and to brush the outside with soy sauce.

 *Onigiri with filling*.
-Add pickled plums (remove the pits), seasoned kombu or steamed edamame (young soy beans).
+Add pickled plums (remove the pits), seasoned kombu or steamed edamame (young soybeans).

 \newpage